A Primer on Carrie Fisher and Debbie Reynolds' HBO Documentary

 Except this time, they won't be in character—they'll be appearing as themselves.

 The two actresses, who died within a day of each other this week, are the subjects of a new HBO documentary, Bright Lights: Starring Debbie Reynolds and Carrie Fisher.
-After originally being scheduled to air in March, the film is now expected to premiere in the first half of 2017.
+After originally being scheduled to air in March, the film will now premiere Saturday, Jan.
+7, at 8 p.m.
+ET.

 Most of the 95-minute film was shot in 2015.
 The documentary premiered at the Cannes Film Festival in May and also played New York Film Festival in October, receiving stellar reviews.